MarcoBackman/MovieService/README.md

 > Make sure to run server application before running beakflix application.<br/>
 > server application serves as backend REST API server while beakflix serves as a dynamic frontend application.

+1. First, install Node.jS for react application

-1. First, install MongoDB environment locally or configure setup to connect to your mongoDB host.
+2. Second, install MongoDB environment locally or configure setup to connect to your mongoDB host.

    [Install mongoDB](https://www.mongodb.com/docs/manual/administration/install-community/)

-2. Then setup configuration file.
+3. Then setup configuration file.
     - add `config.json` file at the repository root path.
     - fill in every credentials labeled with `{}` in the following json content.
     - when you have authentication setup for mongo db set `"hasAuth" : true` otherwise `"hasAuth" : true`.